-You can either share a web tool as a new web tool or overwrite an existing web tool.
-To overwrite an existing web tool, you must have ArcGIS Pro 2.6 or later.
-To share your web tool with either option, see Share your web tool.
-When either sharing as a new web tool or overwriting an existing tool, you must set multiple properties to define how users of the service can interact with the web tool.
+A web tool or geoprocessing service can be shared as a new web tool or to overwrite an existing one.
+To share your web tool or geoprocessing service with either option, see Quick tour of authoring and sharing.
+Set multiple properties to define how users of the service can interact with the web tool.

 Save as a service definition file

-Starting with ArcGIS Pro 2.8, you can save the analysis result as a service definition file (.sd) first and publish it to ArcGIS Enterprise later.
-For more information, see Save a service definition for a web tool.
+Save the analysis result as a service definition file (.sd), and publish it to ArcGIS Enterprise later.

 ArcGIS Online